bnclabs/gson/docs/collate.md

 Null
 ----

-Since this is a single value type, and all null values shall be encoded into as:
+This is a single value type and all null values shall be encoded as:

 ```go
 $ ./gson -inptxt null -json2collate